caumente/AUDIT/docs/user-guide/features/feature_extractor.md

 If longitudinal data is present, the pipeline also extracts and includes time-point and longitudinal identifiers for further analysis.

-- **Data Output**: Once features are extracted for each patient, they are compiled into a DataFrame, which is saved as a CSV file.
+- **Data Output**: Once features are extracted for each subject, they are compiled into a DataFrame, which is saved as a CSV file.

 This pipeline provides an automated and extensible framework for processing large-scale MRI datasets, ensuring that